To apply you’ll need to:

 Our BA in Hispanic Studies and Comparative Literature will see you combine these two subjects, with an equal focus on each.

 From the regions of Spain to the diverse countries of Latin America, Hispanic Studies covers the history, politics, sport, literature and film of several nations.
 As the second most widely spoken language in the world, Spanish is considered an important tool for intercultural communication.
-You can also choose to learn Portuguese or Catalan, thereby gaining access to other rich cultures.
+You may also be able to learn the Catalan language as part of your degree, thereby gaining access to other rich cultures.

 At the same time, you’ll gain a solid grounding in the discipline of literary studies, choosing from a range of topics from modern fairy tales to First World War literature, and a host of themes from madness to migration.